Emerging Topics in Information Systems, 7.5 cr (EIN003F)

 Course overview

-This is an advanced course in information systems (IS) research.
+This is an intermediate course in information systems (IS) research.
 The assumption is that course participants have already taken (or will be taking) an introductory course in research in IS that covers some of the foundational elements of research within the IS academic discipline.

-The IS academic community emphasizes both rigor and relevance.
+The IS academic community emphasises both rigor and relevance.
 In order to keep up its relevance, core research topics in IS also continually change, mapping to the current trends in technologies.
 This course is designed to help participants gain an understanding of the most recent topics and trends in IS research.

 Course content and design

-- The use/application of mixed-methods in IS research
+- the use/application of mixed-methods in IS research

-- Sustainability and smart-home technologies
+- smart-home technologies

 The course participants are expected to read the articles listed for each theme before the seminars in order to be prepared to present and discuss the contents of the article.
-The reading load for each session will be usually eight to nine articles.
+The reading load for each session will be usually five articles.
 Note that there will be a significant variance in the density of the articles, thus, students are advised to plan their reading and study time carefully.

 Assessment